ucam-department-of-psychiatry/crate/docs/source/website_using/archive.rst

     <ARCHIVE_CONTEXT>` to pass a set of custom variables to your templates.

 #.
 That copy is updated with a specific set of keys, described next, which
-    become visible as Python object.
-(Doing it in this order means that you can't override the special CRATE keys.)
+    become visible as Python objects.
+(Doing it in this order means that ARCHIVE_CONTEXT can't override the special CRATE keys.)

 #.
 Mako will later add a few special objects of its own (see `Mako Runtime
     Environment`_).

-The special objects are:
+The special objects provided by CRATE are:

 - ``CRATE_HOME_URL``: